emmahsax/git_helper/README.md

 ### `change-remote`

 This can be used when switching the owners of a GitHub repo.
 When you switch a username, GitHub only makes some changes for you.
-With this script, you no longer have to manually walk through local repo and switch the remotes from each one into a remote with the new username.
+With this command, you no longer have to manually walk through local repo and switch the remotes from each one into a remote with the new username.

-This script will go through every directory in a directory, see if it is a git directory, and then will check to see if the old username is included in the remote URL of that git directory.
-If it is, then the script will change the remote URL to instead point to the new username's remote URL.
+This command will go through every directory in a directory, see if it is a git directory, and then will check to see if the old username is included in the remote URL of that git directory.
+If it is, then the command will change the remote URL to instead point to the new username's remote URL.
 To run the command, run:

 ```
 ghelper change-remote OLD-OWNER NEW-OWNER